The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 |Rancho Del Sol||Homepage|

-Sweet limes bear fruit in the winter months.
+Sweet limes are available in the winter months.

 Recipes that include Sweet Limes (Lima Dulce).
 One is easiest, three is harder.